MysteriousJ/Joystick-Input-Examples/README.md

 	Byte 9: an 8-bit frequency value.
 Bits unused by an effect should be 0.
 ```
+The [combined.cpp](src/combined.cpp) example program demonstrates trigger effects on Sony Dualsense controllers.
+See the `updateDualsense` and `setDualsenseTriggerEffect` procedures for writing to the output buffer.
+Hold up, left or right on the dpad to enable effects on the left trigger and triangle, square, or circle to enable effects on the right trigger.

 There are also unofficial trigger effects that may or may not be patched out by future Dualsense firmware.
 See [this gist by Nielk1](https://gist.github.com/Nielk1/6d54cc2c00d2201ccb8c2720ad7538db) for how to use them.

-The [combined.cpp](src/combined.cpp) example program demonstrates trigger effects on Sony Dualsense controllers.
-Hold up, left or right on the dpad to enable effects on the left trigger and triangle, square, or circle to enable effects on the right trigger.

 ### XBox controllers
 If you really don't like the XInput API, it's possible to work with XBox controllers without it.
 [Mārtiņš Možeiko has an excellent example program](https://gist.github.com/mmozeiko/b8ccc54037a5eaf35432396feabbe435) that uses file I/O instead of the XInput API, and [Dave Madison has a great walkthrough of using Wireshark](https://www.partsnotincluded.com/understanding-the-xbox-360-wired-controllers-usb-data/) to reverse engineer the data needed.